buk/software-consultant.net/README.md

 ### Wait, Bootstrap?
 Again?

 Bootstrap is great, but it sucks that most sites use it almost or completely unmodified.
 That leads to a lot of sites looking just the same.
-I use Sass to customize bootstrap (see the _variables file) and only include what I actually need.
+I use Sass to customize bootstrap (see the `assets/stylesheets/_variables.scss` file) and only include what I actually need (by overriding `bootstrap.scss`).
 The outcome is minified and gzipped.

 ### Used projects